datacarpentry/rr-version-control/_episodes/02-git-in-github.md

   - In the past month, what are the three main activities you have been doing at work?
   - What are the three most important tools/strategies you use for organizing your work?

 *tip*: Notice that you can use markdown syntax.
-Use [this guide](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/) for Github's flavor of `Markdown`.
+Use [this guide](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/) for GitHub's flavor of `Markdown`.
 Use the "Preview" button to view the formatting of your `README.md` file.

 ### Commit
 - Commit takes a snap shot of your project.
 Each commit includes a commit message that concisely defines changes made or project state at the time of the commit.